EBZebra/docs/edge/source/guide/keycapture.md

 	</KeyCodes>
 	...

 &#53;.
-Replace the values (within the quotes) for name=, from= and to= fields, as desired.
+Replace the values (within the quotes) for 'name,' 'from' and 'to' fields, as required.

 &#54;.
-Repeat steps 4 and 5 until all keycodes are mapped as required.
+Repeat steps 4 and 5 until all required keycodes are mapped.

 For example: